lareza-farhan-wanaghi/gophercises/readme.md

 **12. quiet_hn**

 Solution for the 13th exercise.
 Activities involved: Creating functions that concurrently retrieve data from an API and order back the returned data to follow the original ordering positions, using a wait-group and channel.
 [Learn more](https://github.com/gophercises/quiet_hn)

+**13. recover**

+Solution for the 14th exercise.
+Activities involved: Creating functions that simulate a panic-recover event in a webserver.
+[Learn more](https://github.com/gophercises/quiet_hn)